artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 categories: [mobile, ios, juniors, interviewing]
 ---

 When I was at the beginning of my career, my first developer job application was to a design agency who were doing Mac development too.
 It was pretty nerve-racking to apply for my first programming job, and I came into the interview with no idea what to expect.
-I had just graduated from university and was at few steps of my career, the term I'm using for this stage of my career is being a junior.
-It is a time period where I would need mentoring, and supervision in order to grow.
+I had just graduated from university and was at the first few steps of my career, I'd call this being a junior.
+It was a time period where I would need mentoring, and supervision in order to grow.
 A good explanation is in [this StackOverflow](http://programmers.stackexchange.com/questions/14914/whats-the-difference-between-entry-level-jr-sr-developers).

 Now that I'm both further on in my career, and involved with so many juniors in NYC, I'm meeting with a lot of people who are in the same position I was then and I get a lot of questions asking what they can do to prepare.
 This post _attempts_ at being a comprehensive collection of recommendations.
 It is subjective, of course, and strongly based towards my experiences.

 Before I jump through to the article, there's one thing that should be above the fold. _Chill out_.
 You might not get it right on the first try, I've applied for jobs and received a "no thanks."
-Yet eventually I got here.
+Yet eventually I became the head of mobile at Artsy.
 Everyone finds their place in time.

 <!-- more -->